 Contribute to Facebook groups

-Facebook groups are popular place to connect with potential clients and customers.
+Facebook groups are popular place to connect with potential clients and customers, and a free way to grow a business without an email list.
 The best way to make initial connections is to start answering questions that relate to your area of expertise.

 Here’s a bit of advice I’ve learned, first-hand, through actively participating in Facebook Groups for the past several years: